 As a self-assured and outgoing 20-something, I scoffed at the idea of finding a date using mobile apps, because I was confident that I could find a significant other in “the real world.”
-Alas, the cumulation of a few too many third-wheel weekends, constant urging from my coupled friends, a good amount of research, and boredom at work, I recently took the plunge into the realm of mobile app-based dating.
+Alas, the cumulation of a few too many third-wheel weekends, constant urging from my coupled friends, a good amount of research, and social distancing changing the modern dating scene, I recently took the plunge into the realm of mobile app-based dating.
 Within the first week, I made two very unexpected discoveries.
 The first is that app-based dating is extremely entertaining.
 The second is that I was effectively spreading the vegan message.
 Based on my new knowledge, here’s a quick guide for app dating that will jumpstart a relationship and help the animals, all from the convenience of your phone (which you will be checking every five minutes).

 1. Find the right app

 It takes just five minutes to download an app and create a profile, but where to begin?
 If you’re skeptical about e-dating, the best route to take is the free one.
 Luckily, there are dozens of non-paid apps from which to choose.
 After asking friends with experience in this field, as well as researching a plethora of lists highlighitng the top dating apps, I decided on Hinge and Coffee Meets Bagel because both pull from your network of friends on Facebook and are fairly simple to navigate.
 Although there are bound to be outliers on any free dating app, the majority of these users tend to be seeking relationships rather than a quick fling.
-For those who have patience and are strictly interested in dating another vegan, keep an eye out for Grazer, a free dating app only for herbivores.
-The app will launch once enough people join, so click on the link to be one step closer to your veg soulmate.
+For those who have patience and are strictly interested in dating another vegan, Grazer is a free, recently-launched dating app only for herbivores bringing you one step closer to your veg soulmate.

 2. Make a connection